AlanGraham/Existential/Existential.Net.Docs/api/index.md

 ﻿# API Documentation
-Use the menu to the left to browse the documentation of the Existential API.
+Use the menu to browse the documentation of the Existential API.